-If your organization delivers hospice, palliative, geriatric, skilled nursing, or specialized care for veterans, pediatrics, or individuals with disabilities, compliance is no longer a formality.
+For hospices, palliative care programs, skilled nursing facilities, and providers serving veterans, pediatrics, and individuals with disabilities, compliance is not a formality.
 It is the lifeline of your license, your funding, and your ability to operate.

-Today’s post-acute care providers face unprecedented federal and payer scrutiny.
-If you bill Medicare, Medicaid, or commercial insurers, you are under direct oversight by CMS, HHS, OCR, and private payers—with zero tolerance for compliance lapses, delays, or documentation failures.
+Today’s post-acute care providers face unprecedented scrutiny from CMS, HHS, OCR, and private payers.
+If you bill Medicare, Medicaid, or commercial insurers, you are under direct oversight—with zero tolerance for lapses, delays, or documentation failures.

 ✅ Maintain audit-ready, defensible documentation

-Healthcare Compliance Certification Professionals (HCCP) is the nation’s only concierge compliance firm focused solely on hospice and post-acute care.
-We work directly with your executive leadership, compliance officers, and MSPs to:
+Healthcare Compliance Certification Professionals (HCCP) is the nation’s only concierge compliance firm focused exclusively on hospice and post-acute care.
+We partner directly with executive leadership, compliance officers, and MSPs to:

 ✅ Safeguard Medicare/Medicaid reimbursements